 New Haven accepts applications and admits new students 365 days a year.
 Our multi-disciplinary team reviews each application to ensure potential students and New Haven are a fit for each other.
-To determine whether or not a young woman will thrive at New Haven, please review our behavioral checklist and admissions criteria.
+To determine whether or not your daughter will thrive at New Haven, please review our behavioral checklist and admissions criteria.

-Our girls are smart and capable, but come to New Haven burdened by months or years of emotional pain or behavioral dysfunction.
+Our girls are smart and capable but come to New Haven burdened by months or years of emotional pain or behavioral dysfunction.
 For these girls, things have stopped working at home, at school, and in life.
-Many of our students have suffered with one or more emotional issues-such as depression, anxiety, PTSD or substance abuse – with little relief, often despite multiple hospitalizations or therapeutic placements.
-Our experience working with complex emotional and psychiatric issues, however, means that 80% of our graduates never need another residential placement.
+Many of our students have suffered from one or more emotional issues, such as traumatic stress, depression, anxiety, or substance abuse with little relief, often despite multiple hospitalizations or therapeutic placements.
+However, our experience working with complex emotional and psychiatric issues means that 80% of our graduates never need another residential placement.

 We know that every one of our girls is part of a family system that is also suffering, so our treatment approach brings nurturance, healing, and support to the whole family.
 New Haven students come from all over the United States and the world.
 We welcome international students.

 “New Haven did not save my life (although that would have a better ring to it), but instead, gave me the tools to save my own life.
 I really have been changed for good.”

 New Haven is known internationally for successfully working with a wide range of complex, often co-occurring, emotional and behavioral disorders.
 The following is not an exhaustive list of the type of issues a New Haven student might struggle with.

 - Bi-polar I or II